Laura D. Taylor-Kale

 Laura D. Taylor-Kale (pronounced KAH-Lay) (born July 10, 1977) is an American foreign policy and economic advisor.
-She is the Fellow for Innovation and Economic Competitiveness at the Council on Foreign Relations.
-In 2022 the Biden Administration nominated her to be the Assistant Secretary of Defense for Industrial Base Policy, a new position.
+She had served the US Assistant Secretary of Defense for Industrial Base Policy.

+Taylor-Kale is the first-ever Senate-confirmed person in this role.

 Early life

 Taylor-Kale was born and raised in Illinois to an African American mother and a Cameroonian immigrant father.

 Career

 Taylor-Kale has worked in countries including India, Sri Lanka, Afghanistan, Senegal, Niger, Burkina Faso, Côte d’Ivoire, and Cameroon.
-From 2003 to 2012, Taylor-Kale was a career Foreign Service Officer in the United States Department of State, where she served in India, Côte d’Ivoire, Afghanistan, the Executive Board of the World Bank and International Finance Corporation, and the Department of State Bureau of Economic and Business Affairs.
+From 2003 to 2012, Taylor-Kale was a career Foreign Service officer in the United States Department of State, where she served in India, Côte d’Ivoire, Afghanistan, the Executive Board of the World Bank and International Finance Corporation, and the Department of State Bureau of Economic and Business Affairs.
 From 2012-2014, she was the special assistant to the vice president for sustainable development at the World Bank.

 In 2014, Taylor-Kale joined the Obama administration at the U.S. International Development Finance Corporation as the senior advisor to the President and CEO for policy and operations.
 From 2016 to 2017, Taylor-Kale served as the deputy assistant secretary of commerce for manufacturing at the International Trade Administration in the U.S. Department of Commerce.

-Since 2021, Taylor-Kale has been the Fellow for Innovation and Economic Competitiveness at the Council on Foreign Relations, where her research focuses on U.S. innovation policy, industrial policy, the future of work.
+From 2021-2023, Taylor-Kale was the Fellow for Innovation and Economic Competitiveness at the Council on Foreign Relations, where her research focuses on U.S. innovation policy, industrial policy, the future of work.
 She contributes to the Council's Renewing America Initiative.
 She is a life member of the Council on Foreign Relations.